It is possible to prepare for the unexpected! Knowing what to do before a liveblog can help you to get a new event up and running in minutes.

 1. Set up a stream

-A stream is a container of content that you can set up in Engage.
+A stream is a container of content that you can set up in Live.
 You'll be able to configure the stream's behavior, create posts, and display this stream in a variety of visualizations.

 Each new event will require its own stream.